Kaakha Kaakha: Release

-Kaakha Kaakha was released on 1 August 2003.
+Kaakha Kaakha was cleared with a U/A certificate by the censor board with no cuts.
+The film was released in theatres on 1 August 2003.
 It was released in the United Kingdom under the title The Police.
 The film emerged a commercial success, running for over 100 days in theatres.
 It had an alternate ending which showed Jyothika's character surviving, but was released only on DVD as an extra.

 Critical response

 Guru Subramaniam of Rediff.com labelled Kaakha Kaakha a "career high film" and wrote, "Though the director is a tad biased while describing the police, one must salute his positive attitude."
-Malathi Rangarajan of The Hindu described it as for "action lovers who believe in logical storylines and deft treatment."
+Malathi Rangarajan of The Hindu described the film as being for "action lovers who believe in logical storylines and deft treatment."
 Cinesouth wrote, "Goutham has made an action film without getting caught in the masala trap.
 Appreciated!".

 Ananda Vikatan rated the film 41 out of 100, praising Suriya and Jyothika's performances and Menon's direction, saying the director proved that Ram Gopal Varma-type films could be made even in Tamil.
+Visual Dasan of Kalki praised the acting, police research, music, direction and climax.
+Sify wrote, "Gautam Menon has once again asserted that he is a path breaking writer-cum-director who has his viewers adrenalin pumping with his engrossing crime drama Kaakha Kaakha", adding that the film "packs in quite a solid punch as it overflows with sharp dialogues and operatic violence.
+Moreover an exceptional ensemble cast does full justice to this stylised tale of love and death".